FerretDB/FerretDB/website/docs/pushdown.md

 ## Supported pushdown on `find` command arguments

-The following table shows supported pushdown on `find` command arguments for the PostgreSQL backend.
+The following table shows supported pushdown and combinations of pushdown on `find` command arguments for the PostgreSQL backend.
 It applies `WHERE` clause for `filter` argument, `LIMIT` clause for `limit` argument and `ORDER BY` clause for `sort` argument on SQL queries.

 <!-- markdownlint-capture -->